 I’m from America/Canada – can I get a visa to teach in Spain?

-The only way to get a legal work visa is through the Auxiliar de Conversacion Program, otherwise you will need to teach under the table and do a visa run every 90 days to reset your tourist visa.
+The only way to get a legal work visa is through the Auxiliar de Conversacion Program, otherwise, you will need to teach under the table and do a visa run every 90 days to reset your tourist visa.

-Can I teach without a TEFL/CELTA/DELTA?
+Can you teach without a TEFL or other teaching certificate?

 Yes – lots of jobs that you see advertised will list a teaching certificate as being required but this is often not the case.
-Similar to jobs that stipulate you must have 5 years of experience for an entry level position, this is simply a tactic to weed out applicants – if you can make a good impression and demonstrate you know how to teach, you stand a good chance of landing a job with or without a certification.
+Similar to jobs that stipulate you must have 5 years of experience for an entry-level position, this is simply a tactic to weed out applicants – if you can make a good impression and demonstrate you know how to teach, you stand a good chance of landing a job with or without a certification.